The "state of the art" hasn't changed much in 30 years for anxiety medications.

 It's not a hammer in one direction (up with serotonin for SSRI's or up with GABA for benzos).

-It's like a rubber band that curtails too much or too little of a substance.
+It's like a rubber band that pushes too much or too little on a given pathway.

-That brings up safety of CBD for anxiety versus other medications.
+That brings up the safety of CBD for anxiety versus other medications.

 Let's go there now.

 This, for us, is really the key difference between almost all anxiety medications and CBD.

 The profiles are significantly different.

 The vast majority of what is prescribed on the market is either in the benzodiazepine or SSRI classes.

 You can google the side effects for any given medication (they can be slightly different) but the main concern is addiction.

 Benzo's are not encouraged for long term use.